EvenEureka/EvenEureka.github.io/_projects/projects.md

 author_profile: true
 ---

-Reappearance of classic papers on Group Evolution Game Theory
+Reproduction of classic papers on Group Evolution Game Theory
 ======
-* This project is based on the classic paper "Scale-Free Networks Provide a Unifying Framework for the Emergence of Cooperation" and "Social diversity promotes the emergence of cooperation in public goods games" by F. C. Santos.
-We reproduce the results of the paper and extend the model to a more general case.
-We also explore the influence of different parameters on the model and the impact of different initial conditions on the final results.
+* This project is a reproduction of the classic paper "Scale-Free Networks Provide a Unifying Framework for the Emergence of Cooperation" and "Social diversity promotes the emergence of cooperation in public goods games" by F. C. Santos.
+We reproduce the results of the paper and also explore the influence of different parameters on the model and the impact of different initial conditions on the final results.

 Check-in GLM, Research Project
 ======